raspberrypilearning/paint-box/en/step_3.md

 ## Coloured pencils

-Let's add different coloured pencils to your project, and allow the user to choose between them.
+Now you're going to add different coloured pencils to your project and allow the user to choose between them.

 --- task ---
-Click on your pencil sprite, click 'Costumes' and duplicate your 'pencil-blue' costume.
+Click on the pencil sprite, click on **Costumes**, and duplicate the 'pencil-blue' costume.

 ![screenshot](images/paint-blue-duplicate.png)
 --- /task ---

 --- task ---
-Rename your new costume 'pencil-green', and colour the pencil green.
+Name the new costume 'pencil-green', and colour the pencil green.

 ![screenshot](images/paint-pencil-green.png)

 --- /task ---

 --- task ---
-Draw two new sprites - one blue square and one green square.
-You will use these to select the blue or green pencil.
+Draw two new sprites: one blue square and one green square.
+These are for choosing between the blue and green pencil.

 ![screenshot](images/paint-selectors.png)
 --- /task ---

 --- task ---
-Rename your sprites so that they are called 'blue' and 'green'
+Rename the new sprites so that they are called 'blue' and 'green'

 [[[generic-scratch-rename-sprite]]]

 --- /task ---

 --- task ---
-Add some code to the 'green' sprite so that when it is clicked, it will `broadcast`{:class="blockevents"} the message "green" to the pencil sprite, telling it to change its costume and pencil colour.
+Add some code to the 'green' sprite so that when this sprite is clicked, it `broadcasts`{:class="blockevents"} the message "green".

 ![green square](images/green_square.png)
 ```blocks